hsivonen/encoding_rs/Ideas.md

 When decoding UTF-8 to UTF-8, consider performing validation only for non-ASCII and then performing the copy afterwards using `copy_nonoverlapping`, which hopefully does the writes using SIMD even if it involves re-reading.

+==Fewer branches with more code for gb18030/gbk==

+Test the impact of instantiating two copies of the encode functions with the `extended` set to `true` or `false` statically.